clementvtrd/boilerplate-hexagonal/README.md

 We will use Docker to make a development environment with 5 services:

-- NodeJS to build the frontend
+- NodeJS
-- PHP 8.1 as interpreter for the backend stack
+- PHP 8.2
-- Nginx as HTTP Server
+- Nginx
-- MySQL as DBMS
+- MySQL
-- Traefik as reverse proxy (to replace 127.0.0.1 or localhost with local hostname)
+- Traefik

 ## Installation